MrAStone/MrAStone/README.md

 - 👋 Hi, I’m @MrAStone
 - 👀 I’m interested in Problem Solving, Helping students to code
-- 🌱 I’m currently learning Python and further developing my Coding skills
+- 🌱 I’m currently developing skills in Python, C# and further developing coding skills for the classroom

-- 📫 How to reach me ...astone@heckgrammar.co.uk
+- 📫 How to reach me astone@heckgrammar.co.uk

 <!---
 MrAStone/MrAStone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.